HyacinthBots/LilyBot/docs/commands.md

 **Required Member Permissions**: Ban Members

 * Arguments:
-	* `user` - Person to ban - User
+	* `user` - Person to action - User
 	* `delete-message-days` - The number of days worth of messages to delete - Int
-	* `reason` - The reason for the ban - Defaulting String
+	* `reason` - The reason for the action - Defaulting String
-	* `soft-ban` - Weather to soft-ban this user (unban them once messages are deleted) - Defaulting Boolean
+	* `soft-ban` - Whether to soft-ban this user (unban them once messages are deleted) - Defaulting Boolean
-	* `dm` - Whether to send a direct message to the user about the ban - Optional Boolean
+	* `dm` - Whether to send the user a direct message about the action - Optional Boolean
 	* `image` - An image you'd like to provide as extra context for the action - Optional Attachment

 ---